SPECIAL REPORT SR-2020-03

 Cesspools are widely used as a sewage disposal method across the Hawaiian Islands.
-However, cesspools lack adequate treatment of waste that protects the environment from dangerous pathogens and nutrients.
-Each day, approximately 88,000 cesspools across Hawai‘i release nearly 55 MGD of sewage into the ground that may contaminate the groundwater.
-This study assembled a comprehensive list and analysis of research studies pertaining to the status of wastewater pollution—with an emphasis on cesspools—and associated impacts on water resources, nearshore ecosystems, and human health.
-Many of the studies discussed provided scientific evidence to support the creation of a long-range statewide cesspool conversion plan.
-Knowledge gaps in areas such as hydraulic/hydrologic modeling and technological methods were identified along with additional limitations in identifying and tracking specific wastewater sources.
+However, cesspools lack adequate treatment of waste to protect the surrounding environment from dangerous pathogens and nutrients.
+Each day, approximately 88,000 cesspools across Hawai‘i release nearly 55 million gallons of sewage into the ground, much of it reaching groundwater.
+This report assembled a comprehensive list and analysis of research studies pertaining to the status of wastewater pollution —with an emphasis on cesspools— and associated impacts on water resources, nearshore ecosystems, and human health.
+Many of the studies discussed within this white paper provided valid scientific evidence to support the creation of a long-range statewide cesspool conversion plan.
+Knowledge gaps in areas such as hydraulic/hydrologic modeling and technological methods were identified, with additional limitations in identifying and tracking specific wastewater sources.
+Many of these limitations, however, can be overcome.
+For example, limitations in identifying particular sources of wastewater pollution using %N and δ15N can be supplemented with available land-use information and source tracking information to clarify concentration and isotopic data of nitrogen.
 Resource management presents many challenges, including the recognition of diverse societal views and values.
-To overcome discrepancies in available data and societal values, the use of transparent, adaptable framework methods such as “structured decision making” offers one approach to problem solving.
-These methods are consistent with a holistic management approach to onsite wastewater management that incorporates the natural and social sciences to identify and address barriers as a method to reduce negative impacts.
+To overcome discrepancies in available data and varying societal values, the use of transparent, adaptable framework methods such as “structured decision making” offers approaches for problem-solving.
+Such frameworks are consistent with a holistic management approach to onsite wastewater management that incorporates the natural and social sciences to identify and address barriers as a method to reduce negative impacts.

 A copy of the report may be viewed at the Hawai’i Department of Health Cesspool Conversion Working Group Website.
 Click here to view the report.